berkeley-cdss/curriculum-guide/faq/onboarding.md

 **What languages are supported by the hub?**

-Datahub primarily supports three languages - **Python, R and, Julia**.
+DataHub primarily supports three languages - **Python, R and, Julia**.
 However, We also support other languages on a case-to-case basis.
 If you have a unique requirement for using a different programming language as part of your hub, Share your exact requirement over an email to [Eric Van Dusen](mailto:ericvd@berkeley.edu)/[Balaji Alwar](mailto:balajialwar@berkeley.edu) or raise a Github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose).

 **How many hubs across the campus exist?
 Which courses use them extensively?**